-In this service area, 12.8% of Al/ANs currently have asthma compared with 8.2% of the general population.
-Providing preventive treatment to those with asthma can help meet the Healthy People 2020 goal of reducing missed days of school and work, hospitalizations and deaths due to asthma.
+In this service area, 12.4% of Al/ANs and 8.4% of the general population currently have asthma.
+Providing preventive treatment to those with asthma can help meet the Healthy People 2020 goal of reducing days of school and work missed, hospitalizations and deaths due to asthma.

-Figure 13: Currently has asthma, 2005-2010, NUI service area
+Figure 13: Currently has asthma, 2005-2010.
+Hunter service area